Maddoxkkm/dvpl_converter/readme.md

 ## libraries used

 - `lz4` a port of the LZ4 compression algorithm (https://github.com/pierrec/node-lz4)
-- `crc32` for crc32 calculation included in footer for DVPL (might change to another library in future)
+- `crc32` for crc32 calculation included in footer for DVPL